-Associate Professor of Systematic and Historical Theology, Howard and Shirley Bentall Chair in Evangelical Thought
+Professor of Systematic and Historical Theology, Howard and Shirley Bentall Chair in Evangelical Thought

 Practical Ministry Experience:

 I left for Northwest University with a strong sense of a call to ministry.
 While in college, I studied youth ministries and served in several church youth ministries in the Seattle area.
 After university, I was youth pastor in an Assemblies of God church for two years in Woodinville, Washington.
 Afterward, I served an Assemblies of God congregation on Northern Minnesota’s “Iron Range” for several years as youth and associate pastor.
 This experience shapes my vision of the theological task.
 Theology is not primarily a dreary trek through thick tomes and down metaphysical rabbit trails that lead one ever away from the real world (well, at least it shouldn’t be).
 Theology helps us to discern authentic and effective ways to embody the Gospel of Jesus Christ in our lives and ministries.
 Theology helps us “keep in step with the Spirit.”
 It avoids cliché, hackneyed, and effortless answers.
 Your life, your church, and your ministry are not prepackaged programs and standardized paradigms.
 Your life and ministry has a unique habitat.
 The art of theological reflection prepares us to discern the pathways of faithful discipleship.
-I invite you to come join us as we endeavor to ask and answer the question: how can we embody the grace of Jesus Christ in the power of the Spirit in our lives and ministry for our contemporary world?
+I invite you to come join us as we endeavour to ask and answer the question: how can we embody the grace of Jesus Christ in the power of the Spirit in our lives and ministry for our contemporary world?
 That is the question of theology.